bonang8/blog_1/README.md

         ifDivisibleByTwoDouble n =  ifNumDivisibleByTwo doubleNum n

         As Kurt stated, we "abstract out" doubling and checking if its divisible by 2 into two seperate functions.
 Then using Haskell's feature, we were able to condese all these tasks into one function.
-As I earlier,Haskell's ability to treat functions as values, the code is easier to debug and it's more concise.
+As I said earlier, Haskell's ability to treat functions as values, the code is easier to debug and it's more concise.

      II.
 Heavy use of recursion